frederickfaria/rainy-hills/README.md

 **JSP:**

     index.jsp: JSP file who contains the content to show in the browser.
-Implements Bootstrap 3.3.7
+Implements Bootstrap 3.3.7.

 **Test:**

-    CoreServiceTest.java: Unit test class for fillWater method of CoreServiceImpl.java
+    CoreServiceTest.java: Unit test class for fillWater method of CoreServiceImpl.java.